ordbase/generative-orc-721/IDEAS.md

-.. explore options for a new ordgen / ORC-721 collection syntax where you inscribe the mints (as .PNGs)  BEFORE the deploy inscribe!
+.. let's explore options for a new ordgen / ORC-721 collection syntax where you inscribe the mints (as .PNGs)  BEFORE the deploy inscribe!

 ... so what?!